Author: Polizzi, Concetta; Burgio, Sofia; Lavanco, Gioacchino; Alesi, Marianna

 Search related documents:

-Co phrase search for related documents- acceptable range and lockdown follow: 1
+Co phrase search for related documents- acute respiratory syndrome and lockdown condition: 1, 2

 Co phrase search for related documents, hyperlinks ordered by date